cncf/tag-env-sustainability/CODE-OF-CONDUCT.md

 handle and report the issue:

-* If you see content that clearly does not meet the official Code of Conduct, please send an e-mail to the Co-Chair/TL mailing list (cncf-tag-security-leads@lists.cncf.io) and the creator of the content.
+* If you see content that clearly does not meet the official Code of Conduct, please send an slack message to the Co-Chair/TL and the creator of the content.
 (For more details refer to the [CNCF Code of Conduct][cncf-coc]).
 If it is regarding a co-chair, reach out to the two other chairs directly if you are uncomfortable using the mailing list.
 * If you are uncomfortable with a piece of content (but it may not necessarily violate the code of conduct), we suggest sending a private message to the content owner expressing your concerns.
-If this is not resolved, you may wish to request the help of a Co-Chair/TL via cncf-tag-security-leads@lists.cncf.io to help mediate the situation.
+If this is not resolved, you may wish to request the help of a Co-Chair/TL to help mediate the situation.
 * Discussions about these potential code of conduct violations and concerns are important, and there are great avenues to discuss them.
-This includes bringing up concerns to the [CNCF TOC][cncf-toc] (which can be done through discussion with Security TAG leadership) or talking to Security TAG leadership about moderating a post.
+This includes bringing up concerns to the [CNCF TOC][cncf-toc] (which can be done through discussion with WG Environmental Sustainability leadership) or talking to WG Environmental Sustainability leadership about moderating a post.
 To help ensure that we can give focus to these issues and not tangle them up with technical discussions, we should keep these discussions separate from channels which are focused around technical